kubernetes/autoscaler/cluster-autoscaler/README.md

 may still do it, because noone touched Y. So C can be deleted immediatelly after A. And B not.

 Cluster Autoscaler does all of this acounting based on the simulations and memorized new pod location.
-They may not always be precise (pods can land elswehere) but it seemed to be a good heuristic so far.
+They may not always be precise (pods can land elswehere) but it seems to be a good heuristic so far.

 # When scaling is executed